 We believe in creating a learning environment that encourages active learning, positive thinking, and collaborative work.
 The iX course is a combination of traditional classes, group projects, and independent exercises.
 We focus on helping students work together to produce portfolio projects, which are tangible projects that have applications in the real world.
 In the last week, students will have a chance to work on a more open-ended project, on which they may be able to collaborate with students from other classes.

 What is my class schedule?

-A typical weekday features two 90-minute classes (one in the morning, one in the afternoon), followed by a series of projects and exercises that take 3-5 hours to complete.
-During the week, we'll push you to the limit (but don't worry, you'll be able to relax on the weekend).
+A typical weekday features one 3-hour class (morning or afternoon), followed by a series of projects and exercises that take 3-5 hours to complete.
+During the week, we'll push you to the limit (but don't worry, you'll be able to relax).

 iXperience's courses are intense, but we strive to ensure students have ample time to explore the city and culture around them.
 Our teaching staff adapts to each class and ensures your work load is always immersive enough to be interesting while still being manageable.

 What if I’m struggling during the course?

 The iX curriculum is designed to push you from day one, so we fully expect that you will encounter lots of questions and even experience some difficulties along the way— that’s okay!
 We have several teaching assistants on duty day and night to answer your questions and help you with difficult material.
 Additionally, the teaching staff organize extra workshops each week to revise complex material.
 The topics covered in these workshops is set by the students based on their needs.